Th3T3chn0G1t/CRNA/res/docs/tutorial/welcome.md

     INFO: Quit requested by user
     INFO: Shutting down...
 ```
-The warnings and debug information are just default behaviours of the application and the compilation output will probably have some warnings especially in non-production versions
+(The warnings and debug information are just default behaviours of the application and the compilation output will probably have some warnings especially in non-production versions)

+There you are!
+In the next tutorial we will move onto some coneptual bits & pieces for CRNA